csandberg303/kba-threshold-sensitivity-analysis/README.md

 * Processed shapefiles for each indiviadual ecosystem, contain network of hexes showing spatial distribution of an ecosystem, unique hex IDs, and quantity of raster cells (of the initial dataset) which got a hexagon overlaps.

 # Data Storage
-* Currently data is stored in our shared Google Drive.
+* EDIT TO INCLUDE NEW FOLDER WHEN ADDED Currently data is stored in our shared Google Drive.
 User will have to download data and save it in earth-analytics/data/natureserve

 # Workflow